AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

     * - ``relativeOrbitRange``
       - int
       - +/- angular range in degrees of the osculating trajectory to show.
-Value of 0 (protobuffer default) to use viz default or any value greater than or equal to zero
+Value of 0 (protobuffer default) to use viz default or any value greater than or equal to 1
     * - ``showHillFrame``
       - int
       - flag to show the Hill frame of the spacecraft camera target.
 Value of 0 (protobuffer default)